-Most members of FIRM’s approximately 24 staff entered the U.S. with refugee status, and all have had significant international work and living experiences.
+Most members of FIRM’s approximately 20 staff entered the U.S. with refugee status, or have had significant international work and living experiences.
 Today, as one of the country’s uniquely interdenominational faith-based refugee ministry teams, FIRM provides cross-cultural resources, consultations and referrals for refugees.
 FIRM also provides presentations to promote understanding about and between the Southeast Asian, Slavic, Hispanic, and other refugee cultures in the United States.

 FIRM serves refugee families of all cultures and religious traditions, and participation in religious services or adherence to a particular religious belief is not required to receive services.
-However, FIRM’s motivation and mission is to “share Christ’s love by building communities of hope with New Americans.”
+FIRM’s motivation and mission is to “share Christ’s love by building communities of hope with New Americans.”
 Whenever interest is present, FIRM staff assist refugees in linking with one of our city’s refugee community or mainstream congregations.

 FIRM’s deep commitment to excellence in service has led it to receive numerous awards such as “Outstanding Performance in Community Economic Development and Revitalization”; “Outstanding Service and Leadership in the Community”; the “Martin Luther King Community Service Award” from the City of Fresno; the “Vocational Excellence Award” from the Fresno Rotary Club; and numerous other humanitarian and service commendations from state and national legislators for superior performance in public service.

 How We Are Supported

 As a holistic service organization, FIRM is well trusted among refugee community members, and refugee community members make up more than one-half of FIRM’s board.
 FIRM’s work is supported by funds from individuals, churches, service clubs and grant sources such as First 5 Fresno County, The California Endowment, the Fresno County Department of Behavioral Health and much more.
 In 2019, FIRM’s budget was approximately $1,400,000.